 - Mindful Rituals: Eating in a calm environment, at regular times, and chewing thoroughly enhances digestion.

-- Healing Recipes: Ayurvedic diet recipes use fresh, seasonal ingredients and warming spices for easy, delicious meals.
+- Supportive Recipes: Ayurvedic diet recipes use fresh, seasonal ingredients and warming spices for easy, delicious meals that may support comfortable digestion.

 Understanding the Three Doshas